 Cymraeg

-Safer Internet Day (SID) 2026 will be on Tuesday 10 February 2026.
+Safer Internet Day (SID) 2026 fell on Tuesday 10 February 2026.
 It is coordinated in the UK by the UK Safer Internet Centre.

 Its aim is to inspire a UK-wide conversation around using technology in ways that are: